Addressing Hallucinations with RAG and NMISS in Italian Healthcare LLM Chatbots: Introduction

-This paper is organized as follows: Section \ref{sec:related_works} reviews the relevant literature on hallucination detection and mitigation.
-Section \ref{sec:methodology} details the methodology, highlighting the contributions of NMISS.
-Section \ref{sec:experimental_setup} describes the experimental setup on Italian healthcare news data, and Section \ref{sec:results} presents my findings.
-Finally, Section \ref{sec:conclusions} summarizes contributions and outlines future research directions.
+The work is organized into five sections.
+Section~\ref{ch2:sec:related_works} reviews the relevant literature on hallucination detection and mitigation.
+Section~\ref{ch2:sec:methodology} presents the proposed methodology and highlights the contributions of NMISS.
+Section~\ref{ch2:sec:experimental_setup} describes the experimental setup on Italian healthcare news data, and Section~\ref{ch2:sec:results} reports the findings.
+Finally, Section~\ref{ch2:sec:conclusions} concludes the study by summarizing the main contributions and outlining future research directions.